 Hormonal fluctuations during the menstrual cycle lead to fatigue, especially pre-period.

 If you crave chocolate during this time, your body may be crying out for more energy or you may have low blood sugar.
-Chocolate contains a small amount of stimulants like caffeine and theobromine.
-Eating a small amount of chocolate for an energy boost from time to time is ok.
+Chocolate contains a small number of stimulants like caffeine and theobromine.
+Eating a small amount of chocolate for an energy boost from time to time is okay.
 If low energy around your menstrual cycle continues to bother you, consider other choices like eating smaller, more frequent meals, exercise, or herbs that support energy like Schisandra (Schisandra chinensis).

 You need a mood lift.